edwinjzph/rick-n-morty-ui/README.md

 - Search functionality to quickly find specific characters.
 - Pagination for browsing through large sets of characters.

+For testing purposes, you can use the following login credentials:

+- Email: test@gmail.com
+- Password: 12345678

 ## Demo

 For a live demo, you can visit [https://rick-n-morty-ui.netlify.app/](https://rick-n-morty-ui.netlify.app/).